FrankBeatrice/LJAB_Testing/content/cannabis_law.md

 +++
 date = "2006-08-30T03:45:00+02:00"
+image = "/images/c5.jpg"
 layout = "cover"
-image ="/images/c5.jpg"
 title = "Cannabis Law"
 type = "page"

 +++
-The Law Offices Of Joseph A. Bondy represent businesses and individuals at every level of the cannabis supply chain.
-Our clients include state-licensed adult-use marijuana, medical marijuana and hemp cultivators, processors, distributors and dispensaries, whether vertically integrated or operating as standalone businesses, as well as investors in those businesses.
-We also represent the full range of business vendors that supply their products and services to the cannabis industry, such as raw materials, technology, advertising, social media, consumption products and security companies.
+The Law Offices Of Joseph A. Bondy represents companies and individuals at various levels of the legal cannabis supply chain, across a broad spectrum of legal, strategic and consulting issues.
+The firm's clients have included state-licensed adult-use marijuana, medical marijuana and hemp cultivators, processors, distributors and dispensaries, and investors in those businesses.
+It also represents the full range of business vendors that supply their products and services to the cannabis industry, such as raw materials, technology, advertising, social media, consumption products and security companies.
 We have advised a wide variety of non-cannabis companies, including traditional consumer goods companies, real estate developers, insurance companies, banks, media companies, government contractors, broker-dealers, and private equity and venture capital funds in evaluating the regulatory and business considerations pertinent to entering into the cannabis space.

 Our attorneys have gained comprehensive, hands-on, cannabis-related experience and apply that knowledge to advise clients based in the United States, Canada and other countries on the federal, state and local laws, regulations and governmental guidance relevant to conducting business and investing in cannabis.
 This includes the Controlled Substances Act (CSA), Agriculture Improvement Act of 2018 (also known as the 2018 Farm Bill), Bank Secrecy Act, anti-money laundering (AML) statutes and the Food, Drug, and Cosmetic Act, as well as the Drug Enforcement Administration (DEA), Department of Agriculture (USDA) and Food and Drug Administration (FDA) regulations and guidance, and state-specific marijuana and hemp regulations.